vipulpopli7534/drishti/README.md

   identically whether a turn ended because the task is done or because Claude just asked a clarifying question.
 Drishti currently maps `Stop` → green; there's no hook-level signal to tell the two apart.
-- **The dropdown can't animate while open.** Electron's native menu items are a static snapshot once shown — the tray icon itself still blinks red the whole time you're not looking, which is the part that actually matters.
 - **macOS only, for now.** The state machine and daemon are platform-agnostic; the hook shim and packaging are macOS-specific.
 A Windows port needs a `.ps1` shim and a Windows `electron-builder` target.